 For ten years, Mr. Palmerton procured and managed a diverse set of resources, across a four (4) year rolling procurement horizon to meet the Risk Management targets set for the Authority.

-As General Manager Mr. Palmerton was authorized to transact for Power Supply within broad guidelines as a mater of delegated authority.
-However, protocol was to manage the individual load and resources portfolios of each of PWRPA’s thirteen (13) Participants pursuant to the Authority’s Supplemental Power Program.
-Consequently, Mr. Palmerton secured participation percentages in bulk power purchased for PWRPA for each Participant based on that Participant’s pre-stated risk tolerance for going long or short in the market and for resource type.
+The General Manager was authorized to transact for Power Supply within broad guidelines as a mater of delegated authority.
+However, protocol was to manage the individual load and resources portfolios of each of PWRPA’s thirteen (13) “members” pursuant to the Authority’s Supplemental Power Program.
+Consequently, Mr. Palmerton secured participation percentages in bulk power purchased for PWRPA for each “member” based on that “member’s” pre-stated risk tolerance for going long or short in the market and for resource type.

 The procurement activities undertaken by Mr. Palmerton at the Pooling Authority were facilitated by close interactions with various Scheduling Coordinators.
-PWRPA employed the services of ACES Power Marketing as SC agent (PWRPA was the actual SC in the CAISO’s eyes), and Viasyn Inc. as SC for contracted Renewable Resources.
-Key elements of the SC interface include appropriate deal capture oversight so that purchases and sales of power supply contracts are captured by the SC “front” office and that transaction information flows through to the “Back” Office managing settlements.
+PWRPA employed the services of ACES Power Marketing as SC agent (PWRPA was the actual SC in the CAISO’s eyes), and indirectly Viasyn Inc. as SC for contracted Renewable Resources.
+Key elements of the SC interface include appropriate deal capture to make sure secured power supply, (or sales thereof) are captured by the SC “front” office and that transaction information flows through to the “Back” Office managing settlements.

 Another key element included coordinating with the SC’s “Middle” Office, to be sure the various procurement vehicles, contracts and enabling agreements had appropriate credit support and transaction authority limits in place prior to real-time operations.